haoning-w/Pig-Dice-Game/README.md

 - Simple interaction.
 Enter 'r' to roll a dice, or enter 'h' to hold score.
 - AI player.
 Let player2's name be AI and you can play with AI.
 - Graphic user interface.
 Not very fancy, but can display the information smoothly.

+# How to play
+open pig_dice_game.py, and just run it.